 Per YouTube’s algorithms, some of the users who watch your content (and content that’s closely related to yours) will find out about your live streams via their personalized homepages.
 Therefore, in order to attract bigger and bigger live stream audiences over the long term, you should try to grow your YouTube following in general.
 The more users watching your standard videos on a regular basis, the more users YouTube will notify about your live streams.

 There’s no shortage of small steps you can take to increase viewership and win more subscribers.
 Use your video titles to create a curiosity gap.
 Add cards to the end of your videos to promote related pieces of content.
 Link up with other content creators whose audiences might be interested in what you have to say.
-In short, get creative!
+Follow YouTube SEO.

 Alright, folks.
 Now that we’ve established the basics of YouTube live streaming and the steps you can take to get the word out, let’s wrap up by walking through six tips to make your live streams successful.